 Client testimonials and reviews are an essential part of growing your design firm.
 But how many of us forget to ask, feel awkward about it, or have waited so long that it no longer feels appropriate?
-In my experience, more than 50% of designers fall into one of these camps.
+In our experience, more than 50% of designers fall into one of these camps.

 Fortunately, getting testimonials doesn’t have to be another line item on your to-do list.
 With proper forethought and planning, getting testimonials can become second nature, and better yet, can be built right into your client process and automated for testimonial generation you don’t have to think about.

-Today, I’ll be sharing:
+Today, we’ll be sharing:

 Let’s dive into the details…